naxit-01/Bzatek-Nemec-2021/README.md

 It contains three main routes:\
     1. UI: Redirects to the main graphical page, that renders html.
 The UI server is supposed to contain a GET to API data server.\
     2. API: Returnes data based on URI or specified GET parameters.\
     3. Admin: Enables to configure IP addresses and ports.
-For this purpose, a local sqlite database is used.\
+For this purpose, a local sqlite database can be configured at http://localhost:9999/admin .\

 ## UI (ui_server folder)
 Also written in python/tornado.
 Python is used to generate usable html file, which also contains javascript.
 This way, a request to API can be performed on the front end.
 I (writing this paragraph) have made the html/javascript part and I am not proud of it.